RustForWeb/radix/packages/primitives/core/observe/README.md

 ## Modifications

-This implementation is generalized where the callbacks are provided with the `ResizeObserverEntry` directly so any dependants than need to observe changes can use it.
+This implementation is generalized where the callbacks are provided with the `ResizeObserverEntry` directly so any dependants that need to observe changes can use it.